 Grandmaster's Palace and Armoury, Valletta (must see)

-Open to the public as a museum since 1860, the Palace Armory is an arms collection housed at the Grandmaster's Palace.
-It was the main armory of the Order of St. John in the 17th and 18th centuries, and as such it was the last arsenal established by a crusader military order.
-Although today only a part of the original armory still survives, it is still one of the world's largest collections of arms and armor still housed in its original building.
+Since 1860, the Palace Armory, an extensive collection of arms within the Grandmaster's Palace, has been accessible to the public.
+It served as the Order of Saint John's main armory in the 17th and 18th centuries, marking the last such arsenal created by a crusading military order.
+Although only part of the original collection remains today, it still ranks among the largest collections of arms and armor kept in their original location globally.

 The armory can also be visited on a joint ticket with the nearby Palace State Rooms, which are full of history and beautiful to look at.
 To get to the rooms, there are four flights of stairs or a lift to take.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Valletta.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Grandmaster's Palace and Armoury on Map